GeveoAu/blog/_posts/2022-01-14-Image-Smoothing-Algorithms.md

 <img src="/img/hk_3_2021_12_16.png" height="247" width="445" />

 As shown in the above figure the pixel value is the mode value of the kernel.
 For example, the top right pixel value of the resulting image becomes 60 because the mode of the kernel is 60 (23, 56, **60**, 10, 56, **60**, 11, 10, **60**).
-The image bellow shows before and after result of the example image.
+The image below shows before and after result of the example image.

 <img src="/img/hk_4_2021_12_16.png" height="206" width="512" />